 The activities in these books can be adapted to add a control of error as needed or kids can use the art opportunities alone.
 They can also be compared with the books of the same name for additional control of error.

-Don't forget to grab your free kid-friendly Antarctic expedition recipe above.
-Children can gather ingredients using the ingredient list, gather their equipment using the tools list, and prepare the meal using the step-by-step recipe cards, with assistance as needed.
+Don't forget to grab your free kid-friendly Antarctica recipes above.
+Children can gather ingredients using the ingredient list, gather their equipment using the tools list, and prepare the meals using the step-by-step recipe cards, with assistance as needed.
 The cards are easy to use, they include pictures, and they encourage confidence and independence in the kitchen.

 Conclusion for Animals of Antarctica: A Montessori Continent Study